AnushaMuruganand/Capstone_Project/frontend/README.md

-# Getting Started with Create React App
+# Map and Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my Capstone project for UMASS Global Software Engineering Bootcamp.
+This app provides an easy place to look up **Weather** of any location and addresses/calculate routes/restaurants on **Map**.

 ## Available Scripts